Cover Reveals Galore!

 Unsubscribe / Manage your subscription here.

 Happy Tuesday, readers!
 Welcome back to Top Ten Tuesday, a weekly blog challenge hosted by Jana at That Artsy Reader Girl.
 Every Tuesday, multiple bloggers share their favorite books from a selected topic.
-Today’s topic is “Books I Read Because of the Hype”.
-A few of the books on this list are now cringeworthy but here we go.
+Today’s topic is “Destination Titles (titles with name of places in them)”.
+I don’t travel very much in real life so I love being able to visit lots of locations without ever having to leave home.
+That could also be why the characters I write travel so much!

 If you enjoyed this post, I encourage you to subscribe to my monthly newsletter, which includes updates on my books, behind the scenes information, and upcoming promotions.
 You can subscribe to updates by entering your e-mail on the Newsletter page.
 E-mail addresses are never sold or distributed.
 You may unsubscribe at any time.